KMRH47/BTQuickie/README.md

 * Click the primary mouse button on the tray icon for a quick overview of devices
 * Automatically returns to tray if focus is lost
 * Close application by clicking the X like you normally would
-* No context menu on when secondary-clicking the tray icon
+* No context menu when secondary-clicking the tray icon

 ## Current Flaws